‘Contact’ Balls – Review

 For 1 ball contact juggling, Ministry members have been big fans of Mister Babache and Dube soft Stage balls for years.
 I’d thought that nothing was going to replace them as my favourite for 1 ball.
 But for the last few months, my stage balls have been gathering dust: 3 balls have replaced them for almost all of my contact.
-RG balls, Contact Balls and ?mystery ball number 3? (review coming soon).
+RG balls, Contact Balls and Sil-X 100mm.

 Size: 100mm/4″ (smaller sizes available 70mm, 80mm….go with the 100mm)